 Process and measurement noise $w$ and $v$ are assumed as additive, zero-mean, stationary Gaussian noise processes

 with the Dirac and Kronecker operators $\delta(t)$ and $\delta_{k,l}$, measurement noise covariance matrix $R_k$ and spectral density matrix of the process noise $Q(t)$.
-In analogy to Eq.~\eqref{eq:system_model_output}, both measurement noise vector and corresponding covariance matrix $R_k$ (usually diagonal) are subdivided, with dimensions of zero and identity matrices in subscript parentheses
+Similar to Eq.~\eqref{eq:system_model_output}, both measurement noise vector and corresponding covariance matrix $R_k$ (usually diagonal) are subdivided, with dimensions of zero and identity matrices in subscript parentheses

 It is assumed that both sampling and return of offline measurements take place at discrete time steps of the online time grid, as illustrated in Fig.~\ref{fig:meth:MR-EKF_timegrid}.